servomac/apistar-from-scratch/tutorial/03-database-backend.md

   api:
     [...]
     environment:
-      [...]
-      - DATABASE_URL='postgresql://db/postgres'
+      - DATABASE_URL=postgresql+psycopg2://user:pass@db/dbname
       - DEBUG=True
 ```
 > Note: Thanks to the internal docker dns I can directly write the name of the service on the database connection url!
+Take a look of the [SQLAlchemy](http://docs.sqlalchemy.org/en/latest/dialects/postgresql.html) PostgreSQL documentation to construct the URI.

 ### Commands: create_tables